Rosa Palomino: Biography

 Palomino was born in the rural community of Camacani, Puno, Peru.
 In 1985, in the Puno district of Huacullani, she and a group of women started the Aymara language radio show "Q´ana Panqara" (Bright flower).
 She is considered the first Aymara woman who has worked in radio hosting and production.

-Since 1988 Palomino produces the radio show Wiñay Panqara (Always flourishing) at Pachamama Radio station, a cultural show that covers Aymara women's issues.
+From 1988, Palomino produced the radio show Wiñay Panqara (Always flourishing) at Pachamama Radio station, a cultural show that covers Aymara women's issues.
 Palomino was the director of Peru's Network of Indigenous Media Communicators.
 In 2019, she was a candidate for Congress of the Republic of Peru with the party Democracia Directa.

-Palomino is the president of Abya Yala Union of Aymara Women (UMA, in Spanish).
+Palomino was the president of Abya Yala Union of Aymara Women (UMA, in Spanish).

 In 2016, Palomino was recognized by Peru's Ministry of Culture as a renowned Indigenous woman leader.
-Due her leadership in Indigenous issues, Palomino has been invited to the United Nations and universities across the globe to talk about her community work.
+Due to her leadership in Indigenous issues, Palomino was invited to the United Nations and universities across the globe to talk about her community work.
 Palomino died in 2022.